Marlyng26/BellyButton-Analysis/README.md

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

-The analysis required training from bootcamp to be able to undertsand the nature of interactive dashboards.
-Communication was fundamental with partners to have an interactive dashboard.